techidaily/site-howto/source/_posts/what-to-do-when-itel-p55t-has-black-screen-of-death-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 - [3.9 Factory reset to fix Android black screen of death](https://drfone.wondershare.com/android-issue/android-black-screen-of-death.html#part3.9)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oySc0DiqmKc?si=8pynRzuhlq2RUPZ6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 3.1 One click to fix the black screen of death

 Facing an Android device with a black screen of death, I believe, is one of the gloomiest moments of one's life, especially for those who know little about the technical part of Android.
 But here is the truth we have to admit: most cases of the black screen of death arise due to system glitches in Android.

 What to do?
 Shall we find someone who is tech-savvy to seek help?
 Come on, this is the 21st century, and there are always one-click solutions to deal with technical issues for laymen like you and me.

 ### [Dr.Fone - System Repair (Android)](https://tools.techidaily.com/wondershare/drfone/android-repair/)